-- Offering access to locker rooms only when staff supervision is possible Staggering locker room access - o Creating alternative options for storage of student clothing, books and other items.

-Measures are in place to maintain physical distancing during school meals.
-These must include (check all that apply):

-Items that are planned for when students return to campus.
-Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms.

-If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students.

-Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different cohorts.

-If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in the cafeteria.
+- ☑ Offering access to locker rooms only when staff supervision is possible Staggering locker room access - Creating alternative options for storage of student clothing, books and other items. - Measures are in place to maintain physical distancing during school meals.
+These must include (check all that apply): - ☑ Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms. - If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students. - Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different cohorts. - If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in the cafeteria.

-Reopening protocol for K-12 Schools Revised 2/18/21

-- If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
+- ☑ If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
 Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible. - Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.
-For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - Measures are in place to permit physical distancing in school areas used for student support services.

-Items thatare planned for when students return to campus.

-- Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - Improve a student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - IN Where feasible and appropriate, therapeutic and support activities are conducted virtually. - Sharing of equipment and supplies is avoided where possible.
+For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - Measures are in place to permit physical distancing in school areas used for student support services. - Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - EX Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - IN Where feasible and appropriate, therapeutic and support activities are conducted virtually. - Sharing of equipment and supplies is avoided where possible.
 Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - Measures are in place to permit physical distancing in administrative areas of the school. - Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - ☑ Tape or other markings are used to define a 6-foot radius around reception desks or counters. - ☑ Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.